ptichko/ptichko.github.io/_posts/2021-05-19-Exploring-Google-Scholar-Citations.md

 823.96882888   0.05378992

 ```
-Similar to the Feynman model, the estimated parameters for the Hawking model were also significant.
+Similar to the Feynman model, the estimated parameters for the Hawking model were also significant, yielding a model with the following form:

 <p align="center">
 <img src="https://render.githubusercontent.com/render/math?math=y^{\prime}= 823e^{0.053x}">